 | Court Reporter | 180+ WPM | 200+ WPM | Using stenography machines |

-🚀 Check Your WPM Score Today - It's Free!
+🚀 Check Your WPM Score Today - It is Free!

 Join 50,000+ users measuring their typing speed with Pro Typing Test.
 Free WPM calculator, progress tracking, and a FREE certificate when you achieve 95%+ accuracy!